-To request temporary security credentials using AWS STS, you call one of the API actions in the following list.
-The list describes typical scenarios for using each API.
+To request temporary security credentials using AWS STS, you can use the AWS STS API actions.

 You can call the APIs using one of the AWS SDKs, which are available in a variety of programming languages, including Java, .NET, Python, Ruby, Android, and iOS.
 The SDKs take care of tasks such as cryptographically signing your requests, retrying requests if necessary, and handling error responses.
 You can also use the AWS STS Query API, which is described in the AWS Security Token Service API Reference.

 The AWS STS API actions return temporary security credentials that consist of an access key (that is, an access key ID and a secret access key), and a session token.
 Users (or an application that the user is running) can use these credentials to access your resources.
 The credentials are associated with an IAM access control policy that limits what the user can do when using the credentials.
 For more information, see Requesting AWS Resources Using Temporary Security Credentials.